January 30th, 2020

-A series of articles on my childhood experiences in the MK-ULTRA program is appearing in The Diablo Gazette.
-I am delighted to participate in this series of articles.
+A series of articles on Bill’s childhood experiences in the CIA MK-ULTRA program appeared in The Diablo Gazette Magazine.
 Below is the second article by David King and Bill Yarborough.

 Bill Yarborough of Clayton has lived a successful adult life.
 He worked for a large public accounting firm and then spent years in the financial industry.
 He also served as president of two non-profits.
-He is currently looking for a literary agent for his novel.
-Although it is fiction, it is based on his real-life experiences, which are far from normal.
+He is currently focused on his first novel in a series.
+Although the book is fiction, it is based on his real-life experiences, which are far from normal.

 In September’s issue of the Diablo Gazette, Bill recalled his time as a young child, age 4, in what he concluded was the CIA’s notorious MK-ULTRA program, an experience he endured with his younger brother and older sister.

-MK-ULTRA was a secret mind control program operated by the CIA in the 1950s.
-The New York Times first exposed it in 1974, and a number of government investigations followed.
-Immediately after the program was uncovered, the CIA destroyed thousands of MK-ULTRA documents.
+MK-ULTRA was a secret mind control program operated by the CIA in the 1950s and early 1960s.
+In December 1974, The New York Times exposed illegal CIA activities, kicking off a wave of government and journalistic investigations that ultimately uncovered MK-ULTRA.
+Prior to these investigations, the CIA destroyed thousands of MK-ULTRA documents.

-Although MK-ULTRA experimented predominately on adults, it also experimented on children.
+Although MK-ULTRA experimented predominately on adults, it also experimented on college students and children.
 The goal was to dehumanize human subjects by putting them in a state of shock, using drugs, isolation, psychological assault, electroshock, and other traumas, then reprogramming their minds.
-The experience was so dark that it took 30 years before Bill and his siblings cracked open the pandora’s box of repressed memories, an awakening that began in the 1980s.
+The experience was so dark that it took 30 years before Bill and his siblings cracked open Pandora’s box of repressed memories, an awakening that began in the 1980s.
 Here is his story of that awakening as told by Bill.

 “When our repressed memories first surfaced, they did not involve MK-ULTRA, but the disturbed behavior of my mother in the late-1950s.